pnp/custom-learning-office-365/README.md

 ## Manually installing and configuring Microsoft 365 learning pathways

-We encourage you to install the Microsoft 365 learning pathways solution using the [Microsoft 365 look book](https://lookbook.microsoft.com/), however we recognize that the permissions that service require are significant and not all organizations will feel comfortable utilizing it.
+We encourage you to install the Microsoft 365 learning pathways solution using the [SharePoint look book](https://lookbook.microsoft.com/), however we recognize that the permissions that service require are significant and not all organizations will feel comfortable utilizing it.
 To that end this section outlines a manual method of installing the solution.
 After complete, updates can be applied by following the section above for [Updating the solution](#Updating-the-solution).

 ### Sharepoint Framework Version